yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 ## Hardware section

-This section got expanded!
-In future articles we will include any news for Android GPU vendors.
+We no longer only support the PC!
+In future articles, we will include any news for Android GPU vendors.

 ### NVIDIA

 We have some good news and a little disappointment for the Green Team.
-But first, we have some progress in the Maxwell and Pascal situation.
+But first, we have some progress with the Maxwell and Pascal situation.

 In the past, we used to recommend users to stick to older driver releases for the GTX 750/900/1000 series, as anything newer than the 470 driver series was unstable.
 Thanks to the work done with the garbage collector for `Tears of the Kingdom`, we now know that the problem with these cards is how the driver handles out-of-memory situations.